sky-shiny/smolder/README.md

 Plugins
 =======

-Place your custom plugins in .plugins dir in your CWD.
+Place your custom plugins in ~/.smolder_plugins.
 They will be loaded in addition to the builtin plugins.

-Smolder uses yapsy for our plugin system and plugins are comprised of two files: a .yapsy-plugin config file and the plugin python file.
+Smolder uses [yapsy](https://yapsy.readthedocs.org/en/latest/) for our plugin system.

+Plugins are comprised of two files: a .yapsy-plugin config file and the plugin python file referenced in the .yapsy file.

-The plugin python file is comprised of a Plugin class and a run method, which is expected to call req.pass_test or req.fail_test with the results of a process upon test['outcomes'].
+The plugin python file is comprised of a Plugin class and a run method, which is expected to call req.pass_test or req.fail_test with the pass or failure message.

+Here is an example [plugin](charcoal/response_redirect.py.

 Thanks
 ======